Maruti Suzuki: Industrial relations

-Since its founding in 1983, Maruti Udyog Limited has experienced problems with its labour force.
-The Indian labour it hired readily accepted Japanese work culture and the modern manufacturing process.
+Since its founding in 1983, Maruti Udyog Limited has experienced problems with its labor force.
+The Indian labor it hired readily accepted Japanese work culture and the modern manufacturing process.
 In 1997, there was a change in ownership, and Maruti became predominantly government controlled.
 Shortly thereafter, conflict between the United Front Government and Suzuki started.
 In 2000, a major industrial relations issue began and employees of Maruti went on an indefinite strike, demanding among other things, major revisions to their wages, incentives and pensions.

 Employees used slowdown in October 2000, to press a revision to their incentive-linked pay.
 In parallel, after elections and a new central government led by NDA alliance, India pursued a disinvestment policy.
 Along with many other government owned companies, the new administration proposed to sell part of its stake in Maruti Suzuki in a public offering.
-The worker's union opposed this sell-off plan on the grounds that the company will lose a major business advantage of being subsidised by the Government, and the union has better protection while the company remains in control of the government.
+The worker's union opposed this sell-off plan on the grounds that the company will lose a major business advantage of being subsidized by the Government, and the union has better protection while the company remains in control of the government.

 The standoff between the union and the management continued through 2001.
 The management refused union demands citing increased competition and lower margins.
 The central government privatized Maruti in 2002 and Suzuki became the majority owner of Maruti Udyog Limited.